Alibaba Group Holding Ltd. is taking a new approach to boosting sales online: paying its customers to cut their prices.

 “Even if there is an economic slowdown, you’d expect the e-commerce companies will be affected less than the brick-and- mortar stores,” Cavender said.

 Success for Alibaba will increase pressure on chains such as Suning and Gome Electrical Appliances Holding Ltd. (493), which are revamping their online businesses to retain customers amid sliding earnings and share prices as e-tailers keep gaining.

 Suning says it will offer new products on its Yigou e- commerce site and step up promotions.
 The company also has a 200 million yuan program to reimburse price differences for customers who find cheaper deals elsewhere.

-And Gome has agreements to sell products on the website of E-Commerce China Dangdang Inc. (DANG), China’s biggest Internet book seller.
+And Gome has agreements to sell products on the website of E-Commerce China Dangdang Inc. (DANG:US), China’s biggest Internet book seller.
 Gome last month said spending on its online business may hurt profit margins.
 The retailer has agreed to sell 40 percent stakes in its Kuba and Xinruimei e-commerce units to a company controlled by its founder, Huang Guangyu.